 I don't see any new or innovative circuits in the KT-917, and most of the fancy circuit ideas introduced with the 600T are retained in the KT-917, just implemented with different parts and circuits.
 Both have incredibly advanced discriminator and MPX sections, and would have great potential for outstanding sound given some simple changes we have successfully implemented with the KT-7500.
 After comparing the schematics, I see that the 600T is a very different unit from the KT-917, so the common statement about them being the same except for cosmetics is incorrect.
 I'm not sure who started that one, but we all seem to have followed it.

-I don't think anyone ever did audio section mods on a 600T [until recently - Editor], but I have seen things all over the map written about them for sound quality.
+I don't think anyone ever did audio section mods on a 600T [until the TIC era - Editor], but I have seen things all over the map written about them for sound quality.
 It does not enjoy an audiophile reputation from what I can see.
 As they are usually pricey, and collectors would want stock units, it may *not* be a good one to modify if you think you might decide to sell it later.
 The 600T seems to be coveted more by collectors (like me) that want it for the technology, or FM DXers, rather than for the sound quality.
 I'm sure it could be brought to sound good, though.
 But so can many other less expensive units.
 As for parts, the Multiplex does appear to be a discrete design, based on a traditional chip to extract the 38 kHz PLL MPX signal from the 19 kHz pilot.
 The actual L-R channel extraction is done using discrete transistors, which is good.
 This is similar to the Sansui TU-9900 scheme.
 Very few tuners have discrete MPX, which is why I highlight the ones that do.
-The output section, though, contains many electrolytics caps, 4558 op-amps, relays, and switches, which we now know all kill the sound.
+The output section, though, contains many electrolytic caps, 4558 op-amps, relays, and switches, which we now know all kill the sound.
 Easy to fix, but, none of us has ever gone there.

 Unlike the 600T which uses 2 parallel filter paths (wide/normal and narrow) the KT-917 uses a single serial IF filter circuit with taps for the 3 filter bands.
 It starts with a ceramic filter, followed by an LC filter, followed by 4 "Surface Acoustic Filters."
 As each filter is normally 2 stages, this would give the narrow mode 12 stages (or elements).